MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

   * With Azure CLI, use the command `az containerapp show -g pythoncontainer-rg -n python-container-app --query properties.configuration.ingress.fqdn`.

 * In VS Code, the **Build Image in Azure** task returns an error.
-  * This error can happen when you select an existing registry to use.
   * If you see the message "Error: failed to download context.
-Please check if the URL is incorrect." in the **Output** window, then refresh the registry in the Docker extension.
+Please check if the URL is incorrect." in the VS Code **Output** window, then refresh the registry in the Docker extension.
 To refresh, select the Docker extension, go to the Registries section, find the registry and select it.

-* In the Azure portal during the creation of a Container App you see an access error.
+* In the Azure portal during the creation of a Container App, you see an access error.
   * If you see the error "Cannot access ACR '\<name>.azurecr.io' because admin credentials on the ACR are disabled, then go to your Azure Container Registry and under the **Access keys** resource, ensure that **Admin user** is enabled.

 * Container image doesn't appear in the Azure Container Registry.